allyelvis/ai-movie-generator/README.md

-# AI Movie Portfolio Generator
+# aenzbi - AI Movie Portfolio Generator

-An AI-powered application that generates a portfolio of fictional movies based on user-provided themes, styled with a high-tech, NVIDIA-inspired aesthetic.
+An AI-powered application by aenzbi that generates a portfolio of fictional movies based on user-provided themes, styled with a high-tech, NVIDIA-inspired aesthetic.
 Enter a theme, genre, or concept, and let AI create a unique movie collection for you.

 ## Features

 -   **AI-Powered Movie Generation:** Leverages the Google Gemini API to generate a curated list of fictional movies, complete with titles, release years, and compelling synopses.
 -   **Dynamic Portfolio:** Enter any theme (e.g., "cyberpunk noir," "steampunk fantasy," "underwater westerns") to get a unique set of 6 movies.
+-   **Wallet Integration:** Connect your Ethereum wallet (e.g., MetaMask) to the application for a more immersive, Web3-inspired experience.
 -   **Interactive UI:** Browse the generated movie cards and "watch" a placeholder trailer for each film.
 -   **Responsive Design:** A sleek, modern interface that works seamlessly across desktop and mobile devices.
 -   **High-Tech Aesthetic:** Inspired by NVIDIA's design language, featuring glowing green accents, futuristic fonts, and a dark, immersive theme.